Government support and My Aged Care

 2. Face to face assessment

-The face to face assessment will help to decide what levels of support you need and provide you with a referral to an agency who can best meet your needs.
+The face-to-face assessment will help to decide what level of support you need and provide you with a referral to an agency who can best meet those needs.

 3. Eligibility is determined

-After the assessment, the assessor will either provide you with service referral codes or lodge referrals on your behalf.
-My Aged Care will provide you with a reference number (AC number) that City of Unley staff will then ask for when you apply for the support programs we offer.
+If you are deemed eligible after the assessment, the assessor will either provide you with service referral codes or lodge referrals on your behalf.
+My Aged Care will provide you with a reference number (AC number) that you will need to provide to your preferred service provider, noting the City of Unley is not taking any new clients as we transition out of CHSP.

 If you require more complex care, My Aged Care will arrange for you to meet with an Aged Care Assessment Team (ACAT) to help work out more complex packages of home care (there are four levels) or access to residential care.